leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 A message is received from the channel and sent to the `Update()` method on your model.
 The returned command is sent to a channel, to be invoked in a go routine elsewhere.
 Your model's `View()` method is then invoked before repeating the loop and processing the next message.

-Therefore Bubbletea can only process messages as fast as as your `Update()` and `View()` methods.
+Therefore Bubble Tea can only process messages as fast as as your `Update()` and `View()` methods.
 You want these methods to be fast otherwise your program may experience lag, resulting in an unresponsive UI.
 If your program generates a lot of messages they can back up and the program may appear to stall: a user presses a key and nothing happens for an indetermine amount of time.

 The key to writing a fast model is to offload expensive operations to a `tea.Cmd`: